threatstack/deputize/README.md

 ### Configuration

-Deputize is configured using a `config.json` file located in the same directory as the command.
-That config file should look like:
+Deputize is configured using a `config.json` file located in the same directory as the command (or you can specify a direct path to it using `DEPUTIZE_CONFIG`).
+That config file should contain:

 ```
 {